FabriFalasca/py-dMaps/README.md

 (l) q: FDR parameter to test the significance of the lag-correlations (e.g., q = 0.05 implies that (on average) only 5% of the links identified is expected to be a false positive).

+-- OBSERVATION/NEW FEATURE ---

+The starting point for the domain identification step is the selection of cores.
+We say that a cell "i" is a core if its local homogeneity (i.e., average pairwise correlation between time series in the K-neighborhood of i, i included) is (a) a local maximum in its K-neighborhood and (b) it is greater than the threshold delta.
+Main reason for this choice is to be able to differentiate between what is noise and significant variability of the system (i.e., dMaps will not include all time series in a domain).

+A different option is to start the domain identification using all grid cells as core.
+If this option is chosen, then ALL points will be assigned to a domain.
+This can be sometimes preferred as (a) it allows not to worry about sensitivity of cores on the K parameters and (b) in certain cases it is preferred to assign all grid cell to a certain partition.

+If this is your choice for domain identification do the following:

+(a) open SeedIdentification/seed_identification.py

+(b) go to line 102-103 and comment the following line: if(seed_homogeneity > max(cell_homogeneities) and seed_homogeneity > delta):
+    seed_positions[index_i,index_j] = 1;

+(c) simply replace with:
+seed_positions[index_i,index_j] = 1;

+In this way all grid cells will be assigned to a domain.
+Note: the algorithm will be way slower, so do this with a relatively low resolution (e.g., 180x30 points would take x minutes) (Fab: insert x when you have it).

 # (v) OUTPUTS

 Outputs are saved in a "outputs" folder.